ukonline/CodeExamples/README.md

 # CodeExamples

 This repository gathers examples of code presented in the courses and exercises proposed on the http://www.ukonline.be website.
+The repository contains:

+- Code examples (coming from the courses)
+- Exercises (statement, skeletons and solution)
+- Mini project (statement, skeletons and solution)

 ## Languages